MasterFacilityList/mfl_api/docs/getting_started/api.rst

 **To get a resource in Microsoft Excel format**

     curl -i -H "Accept: application/xlsx" -H "Content-Type: application/vnd.openxmlformats-officedocument.spreadsheetml.sheet" http://localhost:8000/api/common/contacts/

+Please note that the examples above do not factor in :doc:`authentication`.

 Content negotiation using query parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~